AvalonAlgo/btc-api/README.md

 ## Overview

 A simplified fake bitcoin transaction api made with Laravel.
-This is not real, I also wish I had a lot of bitcoin, alas, some things remain distant dreams forever
+This is not real, I also wish I had a lot of bitcoin, alas, some things remain distant dreams forever.

 ## System Requirements